 Sometimes it is hard to know what a recipe means when it says “use a large cookie scoop”, “a small cookie scoop works best”, or how about this one “drop by the teaspoon”.

 To help with this, I did some research online for you guys and found a couple of sites that go into detail about the size of cookie scoops.
 The sites talk about each size in great length.
 I thought I’d link to those sites here in case you wanted to check them out.

 What to Know About Different Scoop Sizes, by Cake Journal

 The Ultimate Guide to Cookie Scoop Sizes, by WebstaurantStore

 With this recipe, I choose to go with a larger #20 cookie scoop.
-It is the largest options in my favorite set of scoops.
+It is the largest option in my favorite set of scoops.
 I wanted these cookies to be large so the larges scoop was perfect.
 It yielded about 24 cookies.

 Another thing to keep in mind is that the size of the scoop and cookies will change the cooking times on these cookies.